manaehlers/ART-fear-conditioning/README.md

 This repository contains the R analysis and visualization code accompanying the study:

-**“Anxiety-Related Traits Are Associated with Subjective but Not Physiological or Neural Indices of Associative Threat Learning”**
+**“Anxiety-Related Traits Are Associated with Subjective Biases but Not Altered Threat–Safety Discrimination”**

 The study investigates associations between anxiety-related traits (ARTs) and associative threat learning across acquisition, extinction, and renewal.